 has three types of dictionary files.
 The purpose and location differ.

-|Main||Large default dictionary for your .
+- Main – Large default dictionary for your .

-|Custom||When you click Add during a spell check, that word is added to the default custom dictionary.
-You can also buy industry specific custom dictionaries.
+- Custom – When you click Add during a spell check, that word is added to the default custom dictionary.
+You can also buy industry-specific custom dictionaries.
 This is a good place to add brand or company names.

-|Exclude||Exception file of words, which prompts the spell checker.
-These entries override the main dictionary.
+- Exclude – Exception file of , which always prompts the .
+These exclusion terms override the main dictionary.

 What to Include in an Exclude Dictionary